 - These were: Azog’s Legion, Mirkwood, Ulix Turner Bayou and Adepta Sororitas

 - Admittedly, Mirkwood were more of an expansion to my Iron Hills and Adepta Sororitas are an ongoing project, but the former is enough to stand alone as a 500+ point army while the latter I had managed to finish a solid 1400pts worth by New Year’s Day so IT COUNTS.

 - Not counted but worth the mention are my new Númenor and Barad Dúr armies.
-The former was already painted when I got it, I pretty much just touched up some chips, repainted Elendil and Isildur and changed the base rims from green to black.
-The latter technically already existed as I had Sauron and the Orcs already.
+The former was already painted when I got it.
+I pretty much just touched up some chips, repainted Elendil and Isildur and changed the base rims from green to black.
+The latter was technically an expansion as I had Sauron and the Orcs already.